 It appears really slow after sewing on the Juki, it would be too slow for me now if this was my only maker.
 The throat area is so tight, so it's tricky to press a full rolled up quilt through it.
 Essentially the exact same things that I didn't like before I still don't like, however they didn't bother me before I had the Juki and understood the distinction.

-Likewise it's bothersome there is no zig zag stitch, this is only a straight stitch device.
-Fortunately those have been very minimal things and are the only things I do not like about this device (and possibly the walking foot issues have been fixed since I purchased my own 4 years back?).
-The Bernina 440QE: Okay so I need to initially say that my Bernina 440 has to do with 7 years of ages, so there have actually been terrific improvements and modifications to the more recent designs.
+It's bothersome there is no zig zag stitch, this is only a straight stitch maker.
+Fortunately those have been really minimal things and are the only things I dislike about this machine (and possibly the walking foot concerns have been repaired because I bought my own 4 years earlier?).
+The Bernina 440QE: Okay so I have to first state that my Bernina 440 is about 7 years of ages, so there have actually been terrific enhancements and modifications to the more recent designs.

-© Copyright 2021 Banbury Sewing Labour.
+© Copyright 2022 Banbury Sewing Labour.
 We receive compensation from companies whose products and services we recommend.